 - May require additional filters if your water contains iron

-- Minerals are not removed, so some hard water issues like dry skin may remain
+- Minerals are not removed, so some hard water issues like dry skin and hair may remain

 Read the full review: iSpring ED2000 Review

-The Aquasana Rhino Whole House Water Filter System is designed to filter sediment and 97% of chlorine from water for the whole home.
+The Aquasana Rhino Whole House Water Filtration System is designed to filter sediment and 97% of chlorine from water for the whole home.

-With a 1 million gallon capacity, this whole home water filter and softener is built with durability in mind.
-The filtration system can effectively remove contaminants like lead, mercury, pesticides, VOCs and more from water.
+With a 1 million gallon capacity, this whole house filtration system & water conditioner combo is built with durability in mind.
+The filtration system can effectively remove contaminants like heavy metals (lead), mercury, pesticides, VOCs and more from water.

-A major advantage of the Aquasana Rhino filtration system is the durability of its softening unit.
-The cylinder is designed to last for a minimum of 10 years, depending on household water use.
+A major advantage of the Aquasana Rhino water filtration system is the durability of its softening unit.
+The cylinder is designed to last for a minimum of 10 years, depending on household water usage.

-Salt free technology is used in this system to alter the structure of hard-causing mineral ions, rather than removing them altogether.
-The Aquasana softener crystalizes calcium and magnesium minerals, preventing them from being able to leave limescale deposits.
+Water conditioning technology is used in this system to alter the structure of hard-causing mineral ions, rather than removing them altogether.
+The Aquasana conditioner connects to your main water line and crystalizes hard minerals, preventing them from being able to leave limescale deposits.
 Water retains its natural healthy mineral content without the addition of less healthy sodium minerals.

-There are three more stages of water filtration: a copper-zinc and mineral stone filter, an activated carbon filter, and a post filter.
-The numerous filtration stages result in the cleanest, purest drinking water for the whole home.
+There are three more stages of the water filtration system: a copper-zinc and mineral stone filter, an activated carbon filter, and a post filter.
+The numerous filtration stages result in the cleanest, purest water for the whole home.